Career and Residency Planning

 Department of Graduate Medical Education Resources

-- Visit the PNWU Office of Graduate Medical Education webpage
+- Visit the PNWU Department of Graduate Medical Education webpage

 - Research regional FM programs Family Medicine Residency Network

 - Residency Talk Tuesdays!
 Talk with us about residency planning every Tuesday in the BHH Foyer at lunchtime.
 (On hold for now)